Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

-We begin with a radar point cloud $C \in \mathbb{R}^{N_C \times 3}$, where $N_C$ denotes the number of points and each point is represented using its coordinates in three-dimensional camera space.
+\textbf{Radar Processing.} We begin with a radar point cloud $C \in \mathbb{R}^{N_C \times 3}$, where each of the $N_C$ points is represented by its $(x,y,z)$ coordinates in three-dimensional camera space.
 Radar point clouds, while noisy and sparse, provide metric depth measurements.
-We encode $C$ using a multilayer perceptron (MLP) $\psi_r$, producing radar features $F_r \in \mathbb{R}^{N_C \times c_r}$, where $c_r$ is the feature dimension.
+We concatenate a sinusoidal 3D positional embedding $\phi_{3D}(x,y,z)$ to $C$, and feed it into a multilayer perceptron (MLP) $\psi_r$, producing radar features $F_r \in \mathbb{R}^{N_C \times c_r}$, where $c_r$ is the feature dimension.

-To facilitate effective radar feature aggregation, we introduce a set of learnable prototypes $P \in \mathbb{R}^{N_P \times c_r}$, where these prototypes can be interpreted as capturing diverse spatial and geometric properties present in the radar point cloud.
+\textbf{Radar Aggregation.} To facilitate effective radar feature aggregation, we introduce a set of learnable prototypes $P \in \mathbb{R}^{N_P \times c_r}$, where these $N_P$ prototypes capture diverse spatial and geometric properties present in the radar point cloud.
 Each prototype learns to focus on specific patterns in the configuration of radar points, making them highly expressive and adaptable across varying scenes.
-Unlike existing works~\cite{singh2023depth, li2024radarcam} that directly encode and pool radar points—making them more susceptible to nuisances like multipath propagation—our learnable prototypes identify and match meaningful patterns within the point cloud.
+Unlike existing works~\citep{singh2023depth, li2024radarcam} that directly encode and pool radar points—making them more susceptible to nuisances like multipath propagation—our learnable prototypes identify and match meaningful patterns within the point cloud.
 This allows for selective feature aggregation that mitigates the impact of outliers, resulting in more robust depth predictions.

-The next step is to match the learnable prototypes to the most relevant radar features for a given input.
-We allow each prototype to dynamically attend to the radar points that provide the most relevant spatial and geometric signals, thereby aggregating a sparse point cloud into a global scene-descriptive representation.
-To achieve this, we project the point-wise radar features $F_r$ into a key-value space, where they can be efficiently retrieved by the prototypes $P$.
-We compute the aggregated radar features $R$:
+Next, learnable prototypes are matched to the most relevant radar features.
+We treat the prototypes as centroids and perform soft clustering over the radar features.
+Each radar point is softly assigned to prototypes according to feature similarity, and the corresponding values are aggregated to yield a global scene-descriptive representation $F_R$: